FPcounts/FPEMglobal.aux/README.md

 Avenir Health.
 It was supported, in part, by grants nos.
 OPP1110679, OPP1183453, and INV-033016, Making Family Planning Count 1.0--3.0, from the Bill & Melinda Gates Foundation.

+**Disclaimer:** The views expressed herein are those of the authors and do not necessarily reflect the views of the United Nations.

 ## Installation